thegafo/bitcoin-script-interpreter/README.md

 # bitcoin-script-interpreter
-JavaScript implementation of a Bitcoin Script interpreter by [GAFO TECH](https://gafo.tech)
+JavaScript implementation wrapper of a Bitcoin Script interpreter

 ## Installation